-A permanent protective order can go into place that lasts for an extended period of time and can turn your life into an absolute mess.
+A permanent protective order can go into a place that lasts for an extended period and can turn your life into an absolute mess.

-Today’s blog post from the Law Office of Bryan Fagan, PLLC will discuss these matters in greater detail including what the immediate and long lasting effects can be of committing an act of violence against a family member are.
-Beyond the regret and emotional suffering that you are likely to go through, there are legal and societal consequences that you need to be aware of as well.
+Today's blog post from the Law Office of Bryan Fagan, PLLC, will discuss these matters in greater detail, including the immediate and long-lasting effects of committing an act of violence against a family member.
+Beyond the regret and emotional suffering that you are likely to go through, there are legal and societal consequences that you need to be aware of.

 Restricted use and possession of firearms

-The Law Office of Bryan Fagan, PLLC is located in north Harris County, adjacent to large suburbs such as Spring, The Woodlands, Tomball, and Cypress just to name a few.
+The Law Office of Bryan Fagan, PLLC, is located in north Harris County, adjacent to large suburbs such as Spring, The Woodlands, Tomball, and Cypress to name a few.
 These areas are home to some of the highest number of persons with a license to carry a concealed weapon in our state.
-That’s not to say that this is a good or a bad thing.
+That's not to say that this is good or bad.
 I mention it only to give some context to this section of our blog.

 As a result of having been found guilty of having committed an act of family violence, you may also face potential charges relating to your ability to possess a firearm.
 The rationale is for this is pretty obvious and is one to consider before harming a member of your family with physical violence.